 A binary value that is recognized by a processor as one of the instructions in its instruction set.

+1.A vague term describing any software that comes with source code, no matter how its use is or is not restricted.
+Unfortunately, there is no clear definition for "open source software" and no standard license.
+Many companies are using the term open source these days, but in far different ways.
+Although the idea is similar to that of free software (you can generally still use, modify, and redistribute the software), there is far less emphasis on the right of the source code to be free.
+2.Although not as true with respect to Linux, many open source companies seem to be unwilling to give up central control of their software.
+(Free software, on the other hand, has no owner.)
 3.What's important about open source software, particularly for embedded systems developers, is that its licensing terms are more like LGPL than GPL.
 In other words, you are typically free to add your own proprietary software to the open source code and produce a proprietary result.
 The free software movement doesn't much like this but is otherwise more in alignment with the newer open source movement than in opposition to it.

 A piece of software that makes multitasking possible.
 An operating system typically consists of a set of system calls and a periodic clock tick ISR.
 The operating system is responsible for deciding which process or thread should be using the processor at any given time and for controlling access to shared resources.

 A hardware debugging tool that allows you to view the voltage on one or more electrical signals.
 A "scope" for short.
 An embedded software developer might use an oscilloscope to determine whether a particular interrupt is currently asserted or to confirm the duty cycle of a PWM output.
+A two-channel digital oscilloscope from Agilent

 One-time Programmable.